DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum tor 6](images/40_electrum_tor_6.png)

 Close the network dialog.
 The circle in the bottom right corner should now be blue and not green.
 You have now configured Electrum to run over Tor.
-Electrum wont connect to anyone unless Tor is running (even if you restart it).
+Electrum won’t  connect to anyone unless Tor is running (even if you restart it).

 ## Create the multi-sig wallet